 - poor obstetrical outcomes

-What Should Be Done to Prevent from the Negative Results of Periodontal Disease?
+What Should Be Done to Prevent the Negative Results of Periodontal Disease?

 Periodontal disease is a treatable dental disease.
 With proper treatment, you can both save your teeth and also prevent prenatal mortality and morbidity.
 Expecting mothers should realize the link between preventing periodontal disease and improving the well-being of themselves and their infant.
 Therefore, they need to seek preventative dental care during their pregnancy.